-Shelley accepts instructions across a range of chambers’ specialisms having been invited to become a member of chambers in October 2016, upon the successful completion of her pupillage.
+Shelley accepts instructions across a range of chambers’ specialisms having been invited to become a member of chambers in October 2016.

 Shelley accepts instruction in all areas of civil law.

-Shelley regularly appears in the Magistrates’ Court both prosecuting and defending trials.
-She has received instruction from the prosecution, defence and probation service for various different hearings in the Crown Court and often represents in Crown Court appeals.
+Shelley has appeared in the magistrates’ court both prosecuting and defending trials.
+She has received instruction from the prosecution, defence and probation service for various different hearings.